The Gambler (wrestler): Return to WCW (1995–1999)

 After a stint with USWA, Gann returned to WCW television on the December 2, 1995 episode of Saturday Night against Mr. JL.
 After the launch of Monday Nitro, Gann became a regular jobber on WCW's B-shows such as Saturday Night, WorldWide, Pro and Main Event.
 Gann put over many rising and established stars during his career and also served as the first opponent of Prince Iaukea on the June 1, 1996 episode of Saturday Night and Glacier on the September 8 episode of Pro.
 Chris Jericho, another young WCW wrestler, recalled a bout against Gann:

 After a few matches in early 1997, Gambler took a hiatus and returned to television on the July 18, 1998 episode of Saturday Night, where he suffered a loss against Norman Smiley.
 He picked up a victory against David Taylor on the April 27, 1999 episode of WorldWide.
 Gambler's final match was on the August 21 episode of WorldWide, a loss to Johnny Attitude.
 He was released from his WCW contract on August 31, 1999.

+Personal life

+It was falsely reported that Gann died on June 7, 2023.
+It was mentioned by wrestler Sue Green.
+The next day it was revealed that Gann had not died and that it was independent Florida wrestler, Rusty Stallings who wrestled as The Gambler that died.
+Gann's son would later confirm on Twitter that his father is alive and that he spoke with him.